Balmoral, Queensland: Education

-Sts Peter and Paul's School is a Catholic primary (Prep-6) school for boys and girls at 33 Alexandra Street (27.4590°S 153.0640°E).
+Sts Peter and Paul's School is a Catholic primary (Prep–6) school for boys and girls at 33 Alexandra Street (27.4590°S 153.0640°E).
 In 2018, the school had an enrolment of 653 students with 41 teachers (36 full-time equivalent) and 30 non-teaching staff (20 full-time equivalent).

-Balmoral State High School is a government secondary (7-12) school for boys and girls on the corner of Thynne Road and Lytton Road (27.4560°S 153.0727°E).
+Balmoral State High School is a government secondary (7–12) school for boys and girls on the corner of Thynne Road and Lytton Road (27.4560°S 153.0727°E).
 In 2018, the school had an enrolment of 554 students with 56 teachers (53 full-time equivalent) and 26 non-teaching staff (22 full-time equivalent).
 It includes a special education program.

-There is no government primary school in Balmoral.
+There are no government primary schools in Balmoral.
 The nearest government primary schools are Bulimba State School in neighbouring Bulimba to the north-west and Morningside State School in neighbouring Morningside to the south.